 With over fifteen years’ experience in the voluntary and statutory sectors alongside work with criminal justice settings and mental health, I am qualified as a systemic psychotherapist, relationship and family therapist, counsellor and supervisor.
 I am a Registered Member of UKCP and member of AFT (Association for Family Therapy and Systemic Practice).

 I also offer supervision to trainee and experienced counsellors as well as organisational supervision and am an academic tutor in the field of systemic practice, counselling and relationships.

 Please telephone or email to arrange an initial introductory conversation.

 Training, qualifications & experience

-I offer Supervision for both trainees and experienced practitioners and am currently studying for my Masters in systemic psychotherapy and family therapy at Exeter University.
+I offer Supervision for both trainees and experienced practitioners and work for Relate as a clinical supervisor.

 Areas of counselling I deal with